rogermedico/tbf_frontend_test/README.md

 1. Clone the repository
 2. Execute npm install to get all the dependencies
-3. Execute `npm run watch`.
+3. Execute `npm run watch` or `npm run hot`.
 Laravel mix will build the assets and start watching your source files and rebuilding the assets when they change